Estranged husband accused of killing Jennifer Dulos dies

 HARTFORD, Conn.
-(AP) — A Connecticut man charged with murdering his missing wife amid a contentious divorce case died Thursday following an apparent suicide attempt, his lawyer said.
+(AP) — A man charged with murdering his missing wife amid a contentious divorce case died Thursday, his lawyer said.

+“It’s been a truly horrific day for the family filled with difficult decisions, medical tests and meeting the requirements to determine death,” attorney Norm Pattis said.

-“To those who contend that Mr. Dulos’ death reflects a consciousness of guilt, we say no,” Pattis said.
+“To those who contend that Mr. Dulos’ death reflects a consciousness of guilt, we say no,” he added.

 Dulos, a luxury home builder originally from Greece, was accused of killing Jennifer Dulos, who has not been seen since she dropped their five children off at school in New Canaan in May.
 Her body has not been found despite extensive searches.
 Fotis Dulos had denied any role in her disappearance.

-The children, who ranged in age from 8 to 13 when their mother vanished, have been staying with their maternal grandmother in New York City.
+The children, who ranged in age from 8 to 13 when their mother vanished, are in the custody of their maternal grandmother in New York City.

+Dulos insisted he was innocent in a note found near him, according to a court motion filed by his lawyers Thursday.
+Police officers recovered a note in which Dulos “declared his innocence of the infamous and heinous crimes that the state has accused him of and claimed his lawyers have the evidence to prove it,” his lawyers wrote in the filing asking a judge to order the state to preserve the note and other evidence found at the home.

 On the day Fotis Dulos was found stricken, he had been facing an emergency bond hearing where he could have been sent back to jail.
 The company that originally posted the $6 million bond had learned that two properties offered as collateral were subject to foreclosure and a third was overvalued.

 Police officers who went to check on Dulos because he was late for the hearing saw through a garage window that he was in medical distress.
-Emergency responders forced their way into the garage and initiated CPR.
+Emergency responders forced their way into the garage and medics performed CPR for about 30 minutes and he was taken to a hospital by ambulance after a pulse was discovered, Farmington police said Thursday.
 A lawyer for Dulos and others initially said he had died before saying a pulse had been found.

-Dulos was taken to the hospital in critical condition and transferred to the Jacobi Medical Center in New York City for hyperbaric treatment.
-Pattis said late Wednesday that his client’s condition was “dire.”
-His family was traveling from Greece to be with him, according to his defense lawyers.
+Dulos was eventually transferred to the Jacobi Medical Center in New York City for treatment.

-Fotis Dulos was under house arrest and alone at the house at the time of the apparent suicide attempt, Farmington police said.
-He had been arrested Jan.
+Fotis Dulos had been arrested Jan.
 7 on murder and kidnapping charges, capping a lengthy investigation in which he emerged early as the primary suspect.

 Warrants released last summer, when Dulos was charged initially with evidence tampering and hindering prosecution, said that he and a girlfriend were seen on video surveillance driving in Hartford around the time Jennifer Dulos was reported missing.
 The man was seen tossing garbage bags into more than 30 trash bins in the area that were later determined to have items with Jennifer Dulos’ blood on them.